ALowien/GreatBay_BoxModel/README.md

 ## Background

 Purpose: A repository of data and scripts necessary to create a box-model for solute loading to Great Bay Estuary, NH/ME.
-This repository is associated with the M.S.
-Thesis titled, "Biogeochemical Stressors and Ecological Response in Great Bay Estuary, NH/ME" & the related paper in preparation for submission.
-Data was sourced from the UNH Water Quality Analysis Lab, the NH Department of Environmental Services, the U.S. Geological Survey, the Piscataqua Region Estuaries Partnership, and the Great Bay National Estuarine Research Reserve.
+This repository is associated with the submitted paper "Biogeochemical Stressors and Ecological Response in a Nitrogen-Impaired New England Estuary".
+Data was sourced from the UNH Water Quality Analysis Lab, the NH Department of Environmental Services, the U.S. Geological Survey, the U.S. EPA Enforcement and Compliance History Online Database, the Piscataqua Region Estuaries Partnership, and the Great Bay National Estuarine Research Reserve.

 ## Install